astriaorg/seq-faucet/README.md

 ## Features

-* Allow to configure the funding account via private key or keystore
+* Allow to configure the funding account via private key
 * Asynchronous processing Txs to achieve parallel execution of user requests
 * Rate limiting by ETH address and IP address as a precaution against spam
 * Prevent X-Forwarded-For spoofing by specifying the count of reverse proxies